goacoustic/neo4j-investigation/graphql-investigation.md

 * **[Prisma](https://github.com/prisma/prisma)**
      - just orm, not exactly what we need
 * **[Hot chocolate](https://chillicream.com/docs/hotchocolate/distributed-schema/schema-federations)**
-    - dotnet implementation of the server, not an API gateway
+    - dotnet implementation of the server, not an API gateway.
+Has remote schema possibility thou.
 * **[Braid](https://bitbucket.org/atlassian/graphql-braid)**
     - java implementation of library that can merge GraphQL schemas.
 Not exactly what we need.
 * **https://github.com/pipedrive/graphql-schema-registry**